datalad-handbook/book/docs/basics/101-5-install.rst

 Dataset content identity and availability information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You might have been surprised by how fast the datalad was installed.
+You might have been surprised by how fast the dataset was installed.
 Shouldn't a download of many books should take much more time?
 Here you can see another import feature of DataLad datasets and the ``datalad install`` command: